-Norwich Solar Technologies provides turnkey services for commercial solar electric customers including: Development, Design, Engineering, Procurement, and Construction, Power Purchase Agreements, Structured Financial Solutions and Long-Term Operations and Maintenance.
+Norwich Solar provides turnkey services for commercial solar electric customers including: Development, Design, Engineering, Procurement, and Construction, Power Purchase Agreements, Structured Financial Solutions and Long-Term Operations and Maintenance.

 State Tax Credit